feast-dev/feast/docs/concepts/feature-service.md

 * Retrieval of features from the online store.
 The features retrieved from the online store may also belong to multiple feature views.

 {% hint style="info" %}
-Feast does not currently spin up any servers to serve these features.
+Applying a feature service does not result in an actual service being deployed.
 {% endhint %}